 What is Shitennoji?

-Located in Tennoji Ward, Osaka City, "Shitennoji" is known as the oldest state temple in Japan.
+Located in Tennoji Ward, Osaka, Shitennoji is known as Japan's oldest state-established temple.

-It was founded in 593 by Prince Shotoku to promote Buddhism and to pray for the protection of the Four Heavenly Kings.
+Founded in 593 by Prince Shōtoku, it was built to promote Buddhism and to pray for the protection of the Four Heavenly Kings.

-Shitennoji is not only a historical temple but has also attracted the faith of many people from the Heian period to the present.
+Shitennoji is not only a historic temple but has also attracted worshippers from the Heian period to the present day.

-The vast temple grounds feature a beautiful five-story pagoda, ponds, and gardens, offering visitors tranquility and healing.
+The spacious grounds feature a beautiful five-story pagoda, ponds, and gardens, offering visitors a sense of calm and relaxation.

 Access and Basic Information

-Shitennoji is centrally located in Osaka City, making it very accessible.
+Shitennoji is located in central Osaka and is very easy to reach.

 - Train: About a 5-minute walk from Osaka Metro Tanimachi Line "Shitennoji-mae Yuhigaoka Station"

-- Car: About 10 minutes from Hanshin Expressway "Tennoji Exit"
+- Car: About 10 minutes from the Hanshin Expressway "Tennoji Exit"

 Parking